fsec404/fsec404.github.io/_posts/2019-09-15-Shanon-entropy.md

   - Python
 ---

-I have recently delved into firmware analysis to look for vulnerabilites and came across the important concept of entropy used in visual firmware analysis.
+I have recently delved into firmware analysis to look for vulnerabilities and came across the vital concept of entropy used in visual firmware analysis.
 So what is it?

 # Entropy
-Taking the defination from [fourmilab][ent], it is the information density or randomness of the contents of the file.
+Taking the definition from [fourmilab][ent], it is the information density or randomness of the contents of the file.
 In simple terms, it is the measure of the number of bits required to represent each character appearing in the file.
-Lets say we have the following string
+Let's say we have the following string

 `aabbccaaccbb`

-By looking at the patterns, we can say that the number of bits required to represent the whole string can be low as we can replace each pattern with a reduced number of bits.
-But take a look at the following string.
+By looking at the patterns, we can say that the number of bits required to represent the whole string will be low as we can replace each pattern with a reduced number of bits.
+However, take a look at the following string.

 `abdcdabcdad`

 The patterns previously present are no longer there.
 This will mean that we will need a higher number of bits to represent the above string.

-Ok that's all well and good, but how does this apply to firmware analysis.
-Well, using the above concept and identifying that compressed and encrpyted data have a much higher entropy than other data, we can distinguish the various regions of the firmware.
+Ok, that's all well and good, but how does this apply to firmware analysis.
+Well, using the above concept and identifying that compressed and encrypted data have much higher entropy than other data, we can distinguish the various regions of the firmware.

 Before we start calculating the region based entropy, let's calculate the entropy for the entire file using `Shanon entropy`.
 The formula is shown below.